MUSA-5080-Fall-2025/MUSA-5080-Fall-2025/labs/lab5/Lab_5_Instructions.md

    - Error analysis insights
    - New features you added and why
    - Critical reflection on deployment
+4. You only need to submitted once as a team (one submit the link to your portfolio on Canvas)

 ## Tips for Success